graphitemaster/gml/README.md

 GML is a dynamically typed, higher-order, interpreted and embeddable programming language.

+# Why
+One of the projects I'm currently working on; Neothye, needs a scripting language primarly for constructing shaders and supplying global configuration of the engine as well as materials.
+Other projects of mine; Redroid, also requires a configuration file format, INI files were considered but the complexity of Redroid requires hierarchical format like JSON.
+Tables in GML are essentially similar and can be used just as easily.
+There is also a requirement for a templating engine in Redroid while constructing HTML, which GML is capable of handling.

 # Philosophy

 The general idea was to provide a language with the least amount of